Start your own SME cybersecurity health-check

-The “SME cybersecurity best practice assessment” is available free of charge at https://intg.taas.eglobalmark.com/certif/best-practices-smes.html and can be completed in less than 15 minutes.
+The “SME cybersecurity best practice assessment” is available free of charge by clicking on the button below and can be completed in less than 15 minutes.

-Measure your cybersecurity awareness skill, pinpoint your security gaps and implement the best practices to avoid being a victim of a cyber-attack.
+Measure your cybersecurity readiness, pinpoint your security gaps, and implement the best practices to avoid being a victim of a cyber attack.

 About the SME cybersecurity best practice assessment

 The assessment was developed as a joint effort by four H2020 initiatives namely CyberSec4Europe, Cyberwatching.eu, CYBERWISER.eu and SMESEC.
 All four initiatives are tackling cybersecurity and privacy from complementary perspectives, with the aim of providing European SMEs with key resources to boost their online security.
-Beyond the assessment each project provide a set of cybersecurity tools to increase SMEs online security:
+Beyond the assessment each project provides a set of cybersecurity tools to support SMEs' online security:

-- CyberSec4Europe is one of the four recently funded competence pilot projects aiming at setting up a European network of centres of cybersecurity expertise.
-The project activities range from combining formal, professional and non-traditional cybersecurity skills sand capacity building to open-source tools development to support cybersecurity education, software testing, and certification of hardware and software products.
+- CyberSec4Europe is setting up a European network of centres of cybersecurity expertise.
+The project activities range from combining formal, professional, and non-traditional cybersecurity skills and capacity building to open-source tools' development to support cybersecurity education, software testing, and certification of hardware and software products.

-- Cyberwatching.eu provides an European cybersecurity and privacy Marketplace consolidated collection of outputs from completed, EU-funded research projects.
+- Cyberwatching.eu provides a European cybersecurity and privacy marketplace, with a consolidated collection of outputs from EU-funded research projects.
 It is also a shop window for innovative products and services offered by small and medium sized providers across Europe.
-As such, organisations may use the Marketplace as a platform to display the products which have been developed through internal research and innovation activities.
+As such, organisations may use the Cyberwatching.eu Marketplace as a platform to display products which have been developed through internal research and innovation activities.

-- CYBERWISER.eu delivers a flexible, risk-centred, capacity-building platform, combining a theoretical and practical approach to cybersecurity with innovative features (including a cutting edge cyber range).
+- CYBERWISER.eu delivers a flexible and risk-centred capacity-building platform, combining a theoretical and practical approach to cybersecurity with innovative features including the cutting edge Cyber Range (a virtual platform which simulates cyber attacks and other cybersecurity scenarios).
 CYBERWISER.eu implements customisable training pathways in cybersecurity to fit a broad range of needs and capacity building targets.